 If you plan to park and ride, it is easiest to park at a station on the east/west rail line so you don’t have to transfer trains.
 The two closest stations that have free daily parking are the Candler Park (1475 Dekalb Avenue) and East Lake (2260 College Avenue) stations.
 Other good options are H.E.
 Holmes, Avondale, Kensington and Indian Creek (for more information, see MARTA Parking).

 Don’t forget: You can take your bike with you on MARTA, but trains will be crowded.
 The Edgewood Avenue bike path and The PATH Trail also travel through the festival and the BeltLine Eastside trail will get you close to all the action.

 Trains run every 20 minutes on the weekend.
-Get real-time train arrivals with the MARTA app to avoid long waits at MARTA stations.
+Get real-time train arrivals with the MARTA On the Go app to avoid long waits at MARTA stations.